HP BSM Operations Manager i (OMi)

 Keep the user ID and password of this user handy — you'll need them when configuring other parts of this integration.

-This integration requires a web service user with specific permissions in xMatters to receive user responses and notifications about event status changes for the Integration Agent.
+This integration requires a web service user with specific permissions in xMatters to receive user responses and notifications about alert status changes for the Integration Agent.

 "Web service users" are a specific type of user in xMattersthat can work with the SOAP web services used by the Integration Agent; this means you can't just use a regular user and assign them a specific role or permission, you have to create a dedicated user.